Olympus E-PM2 vs Sony A6000

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PM2 relies on live view and the rear LCD for framing.
 That said, the E-PM2 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Olympus E-PM2 and Sony A6000 along with similar information for a selection of comparators.

 One feature that differentiates the E-PM2 and the A6000 is in-body image stabilization (IBIS).
-The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-PM2 writes its imaging data to SDXC cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.